Christmas In Amish Country Ohio

 Visit Walnut Creek

 The Amish Country Christmas celebrations start in early November and last throughout the Christmas season.
-Walnut Creek holds a small community celebration of Christmas in the Village at the square, with the local church group performing Christmas devotionals and carols, a candle lighting ceremony, and a countdown to when the village Christmas tree is lit.
+Walnut Creek will hold a small community celebration of Christmas in the Village at the square on Friday, November 8, 2024.
+Local church groups perform Christmas devotionals and carols, a candle lighting ceremony, and a countdown to when the village Christmas tree is lit.
 During the holiday event, the local shops host an open house with holiday offers and discounts.

-There’s also the “Journey to Bethlehem” event in early December, where you can experience Joseph and Mary’s journey to Bethlehem.
+There’s also the “Journey to Bethlehem” event on December 6 and 7 from 4pm-8pm, where you can experience Joseph and Mary’s journey to Bethlehem.
 The participants can stop at various places along the way and meet biblical characters, including the shepherds.
 The “Journey to Bethlehem” walk and drive ends with a live nativity scene.

 Visit Berlin